-We therefore also welcome the Secretary-General’s Agenda for Disarmament, and we join his call for all states to work together for a world without nuclear weapons.
+We join the Secretary-General’s call for all states to work together to achieve concrete, verifiable and irreversible steps to prepare for a world without nuclear weapons.

-Over the past five decades, the global stockpile of nuclear weapons has been substantially reduced, the proliferation of nuclear weapons has been curtailed, and the benefits of civilian applications of nuclear energy and technology have been shared globally.
+The treaty has proven resilient and effective.
+The global stockpile of nuclear weapons has been substantially reduced, the proliferation of nuclear weapons has been curtailed, and the benefits of civilian nuclear energy and technology have been shared globally.

-Failure to address these challenges could seriously undermine the global disarmament and non-proliferation regime of which the NPT is the cornerstone.
+Failure to address these complex challenges could seriously undermine the global disarmament and non-proliferation regime.

 - Developing an effectively verifiable treaty that bans the production of fissile material.

 - Developing credible multilateral solutions to verify future nuclear disarmament.

 - Measures to reduce the risk of accidental use of nuclear weapons.

 - Confidence building measures, including enhanced transparency by nuclear weapons states.

 - Strengthened negative security assurances to non-nuclear weapons states.